 Headache clinic appointments aren’t exactly easy to get, so you may want to try other options first if your headaches are mild or moderate.
 Over 90% of Dr. Mauskop’s patients are migraine sufferers who have 15 or more attacks per month.
 They’ve typically seen three different doctors for their headaches without success before coming to the clinic.

-If you live in a rural area or don’t have a car, travel distance could be a big factor in your decision.
-In fact, according to this list from the Migraine Research Foundation, only 21 states even have a single headache clinic.
+If you live in a rural area or don’t have a car, travel distance could be a big factor in your decision—only 21 states even have a single headache clinic.
 Consult a map before setting your sights on going to a clinic to avoid unintentionally setting yourself up for an appointment you can’t get to.

 Like most in-office medical care, treatment at a headache clinic isn’t always affordable.
 Appointments typically cost hundreds of dollars, and not all clinics will let you offset the cost with insurance.
 Prices vary, so make sure to check with the clinic (and look to see if they’re covered by your health insurance, if you have any).